 Even if you think you’ve removed all of your makeup, you probably haven’t.
 A quick sweep of this toner will guarantee there’s not a single thing left on your face.

 The toning step is definitely optional.
 If you really want a pared down routine, feel free to skip.

 You guys know I’m obsessed with these—they’re one of my “hero” beauty products for a reason.
 I consider them to be worth every penny and then some.
 I PROMISE.
 Everyone I recommend them to tells me that they notice a difference in their skin after using them ONE TIME.
 I like to use mine twice a week at night, after I cleanse but before I apply my creams and serums.

-This helps restore moisture and keeps your skin looking plump and healthy.
+If you’re struggling with dry skin, you might consider a hyaluronic acid serum, which helps restore moisture and keeps your skin looking plump and healthy.
 Hyaluronic acid products are typically expensive, but The Ordinary’s version is jaw-droppingly affordable—and it actually works.
-(If you’re looking for other options, check out my list of the best anti-aging serums here.)

 6. NIGHT CREAM:

 This is one of my favorite super rich, super luxe feeling night creams.
 (Matt is obsessed with it too—it’s the only moisturizer he’ll use.)
 The texture reminds me of some of my more expensive products, but it’s way more reasonably priced.

 7. EYE CREAM: